New PRELIMINARY Coastal Flood Maps

 Preliminary Coastal Maps

-On December 27, 2019, the Federal Emergency Management Agency (FEMA) released new PRELIMINARY coastal flood maps to Monroe County staff.
-These maps, after a multi-year study of Monroe County’s coastal flood risks and an extensive vetting process, will eventually replace the current flood maps which are based on 30-plus-year-old studies.
+In December 2019, the Federal Emergency Management Agency (FEMA) released new PRELIMINARY coastal flood maps after a multi-year study of Monroe County’s coastal flood risks.
+After an extensive vetting process, these maps will replace the current flood maps.
+The current maps are based on 30-plus-year-old studies.

 View Preliminary Coastal Maps